Empirical Individual State Observability: Introduction

 Although analytical tools exist for determining if a particular state variable of a dynamic system is observable \cite{VanBreugel2021a,Anguelova2004}, or if a linear combination of states is functionally observable \cite{fernando2010functional}, there are no established methods to quantify the level of observability.
-Attempts to accomplish this task include using measures based on eigenvalues of the linear observability Gramian \cite{marques1986relative}, the singular values of the observability matrix \cite{yim2002autonomous, rui2008observable}, and filter performances \cite{zhigang2015adaptive}.
-These analytical methods become impractical when the dynamic model of a system is missing or sometimes when the dynamics are nonlinear.
-As an alternative to analytical approaches, empirical methods have been developed for quantifying a system's observability.
+Attempts to accomplish this task include using measures based on eigenvalues of the linear observability Gramian \cite{marques1986relative}, the singular values of the observability matrix \cite{yim2002autonomous, rui2008observable}, filter performances \cite{zhigang2015adaptive}, and the estimation ambiguity \cite{gong2020partial}.
+These analytical methods become impractical when the dynamic model is missing or sometimes when the dynamics are nonlinear.
+As an alternative, empirical methods have been developed for quantifying a system's observability.
 The advantage of empirical tools, such as the empirical observability Gramian \cite{Lall1999}, is that they do not rely on an analytical model of the system and only require the ability to simulate it.
 However, how to tease out the relative observability of each state variable remains unclear.
 To our knowledge, an empirical method to quantify the observability of individual state variables does not exist.

-This work presents an empirical framework for evaluating the observability of individual states: Empirical Individual State Observability (E-ISO).
+This work presents a derivative-free empirical framework for evaluating the observability of individual states: Empirical Individual State Observability (E-ISO).
 Whereas prior approaches primarily employ the empirical observability Gramian, E-ISO utilizes the empirical observability \textit{matrix}.
 First, analytical observability tools are reviewed.
 Then, a framework for constructing an empirical observability matrix is presented.
-From here, E-ISO applies convex optimization to efficiently collect a subset of rows in the observability matrix necessary for reconstructing each state individually.
-Lastly, measures of (un)observability are calculated for each subset of rows, yielding an independent measure of observability for each state variable.
+From here, E-ISO selects a subset of rows from the observability matrix that are necessary for reconstructing each state individually, and a convex optimization framework to efficiently perform this selection is presented.
+Lastly, measures of (un)observability are calculated for each subset of rows, yielding an independent measure of (un)observability for each state variable.
 By considering example linear and nonlinear systems, it is shown that E-ISO can facilitate both sensor selection and trajectory planning to increase the observability of specific state variables.